aleemj/WGS-alignment-variant-calling/README.md

 #25 July 2024 - step 3 creates plink directory which was missing from previous version

+#28 July 2024 - step 3 syntax was causing problems because of syntax, has now been solved for plink

 ##########UPDATE notes for Adrian##########

 #what are the best CPU options?